CTA using new technology to detect guns on L platforms, currently in pilot phase

 "I think a more physical presence would be I think better because I feel like that would stop a lot of things before anything got started," said rider Lorene Heninger.

 The technology is currently in the pilot phase.
-When the testing is finished, CTA will decide how and when to completely roll it out.
+When the testing is finished, CTA will decide how and if to expand the program.